-- (1) Additional setbacks have been provided as required by section 24-47268(c); however, the board may waive additional setbacks in excess of 60 feet; - (2) Such structure will not obstruct light from adjacent property; - (3) Such structure will not impair the enjoyment of historic attractions and areas of significant historic interest and surrounding developments; - (4) Such structures will not impair property values in the area; - (5) Such structure is adequately designed and served from the standpoint of safety and that the county fire chief finds the fire safety equipment to be installed is adequately designed and that the structure is reasonably well located in relation to fire stations and equipment, so as to offer adequate protection to life and property; and - (6) Such structures will not be contrary to the public health, safety and general welfare.
+- (1) Additional setbacks have been provided as required by section 24-468(c); however, the board may waive additional setbacks in excess of 60 feet; - (2) Such structure will not obstruct light from adjacent property; - (3) Such structure will not impair the enjoyment of historic attractions and areas of significant historic interest and surrounding developments; - (4) Such structures will not impair property values in the area; - (5) Such structure is adequately designed and served from the standpoint of safety and that the county fire chief finds the fire safety equipment to be installed is adequately designed and that the structure is reasonably well located in relation to fire stations and equipment, to offer adequate protection to life and property; and - (6) Such structures will not be contrary to the public health, safety and general welfare.

 Sec.
-24-4740.
-Sign regulations and parking requirements.
+24-470.
+Sign regulations.

-(a)-To assure an appearance and condition which is consistent with the purposes of the Research and Technology District, RT, outdoor signs on the properties within the district shall comply with the regulations for exterior signs in article II, division 3 of this chapter.
+To assure an appearance and condition which is consistent with the purposes of the Research and Technology District, RT, outdoor signs on the properties within the district shall comply with the regulations for exterior signs in article II, division 3 of this chapter.